 -The lease needs to be assessed for fair market rate, term, renewals, ability to be assumed, personal guaranty ….

 -Who will be brewing?
 Is there an existing employee brewer, assistant brewer, etc?
 Is the head brewer actually the business founder (who will be leaving upon selling their craft brewery)

 -Will this be an asset-purchase or legal entity purchase (eg membership interest purchase of an LLC).
 There are legal, purchase price and operating expense implications to each approach

 -Regulatory compliance history – has the brewery broken local, state, federal laws

 -Will a bank lend money on the purchase or sale?

 -and many other considerations

 You should find a reliable, craft brewery industry specific checklist to help guide you.
 You might consider finding a craft brewery experienced firm that can provide an independent, third party valuation of the craft brewery business.
 See a typical blind marketing profile used in an actual selling of a craft brewery.

 Feel free to email or call me if you have further questions.
-The same considerations apply if you are considering preparing your
+The same considerations apply if you are considering preparing your craft brewery for sale.

 Jeff Adam, PE, BCB, MCBC, CBB, FRC